 Applying your settings in the Actions Panel

 Congratulations!
 You have just Configured Logging in IIS Windows Server 2012.
 Thank you for reading!
-Be sure to check back for more updates, and to learn more about our cloud hosting solutions.
+Be sure to check back for more updates, and to learn more about our VPS hosting solutions.